86Box/docs/index.rst

 The project maintainer is `OBattler <https://github.com/OBattler>`_.

-If you need a configuration manager for 86Box, use the `86Box Manager <https://github.com/86Box/86BoxManager>`_, our officially endorsed 86Box configuration manager, developed by Overdoze (`daviunic <https://github.com/daviunic>`_).
+If you need a configuration manager for 86Box, use the `Avalonia 86 <https://github.com/notBald/Avalonia86>`_, our officially endorsed 86Box configuration manager, developed by notBald (`notBald <https://github.com/notBald>`_).
-Please note that 86Box Manager is currently Windows-exclusive.
+Please note that Avalonia 86 currently only works on Windows and Linux.

 =========
 Community